 - co-sleeping bassinet

-- changing table or changing mat
+- a changing table or changing mat

 - approx. 15 cloth diapers or a pack of Newborn diapers

-- a newborn kit for grooming
+- a grooming kit

 Equipment for Mommy